-At the final visit (week XX), the biopsy procedure (see above for details) will be repeated for [INSERT APPROPRIATE GROUP].
-After the second biopsy, there are no more required study visits, but you should let the study team know if you are having any side effects from the biopsy and/or if you think the wound is not healing well.
+At the final visit (week XX) [or as outlined in the protocol], the biopsy procedure (see above for details) will be repeated for [INSERT APPROPRIATE GROUP].
+After the XX biopsy, there are no more required study visits, but you should let the study team know if you are having any side effects from the biopsy and/or if you think the wound is not healing well.
 The study team will continue to follow you, if needed, until any issues related to the study resolve.